joannajkim/joanna-kim-portfolio/final-project-part-one.md

 This is problematic because there are longer-term implications of taking out a student loan.
 For example, home lenders look at your debt-to-income ratio and if the debt is “considered too high to afford additional monthly mortgage payments, a lender will likely reject your loan application.” <sup>5</sup> Another example is lower credit scores due to late payments which can lead “lenders less likely to extend you credit like an auto loan or mortgage”, “lenders only approving you for their higher interest rates”, and “higher insurance rates.”<sup>6</sup>

-In my project, I want to convey the story of the prevalence of student loan debt and how it is impacting the lives of students post-graduation, including abilities to buy homes, bankruptcy, delayed financial decisions, and mental health.
-I also want to highlight the disparities among different demographics (age, race, major) in the level of impact of student loan debt.
+In my project, I want to convey the story of the prevalence of student loan debt and how it is impacting the milestones and futures of students post-graduation, including abilities to buy homes, bankruptcy, delayed financial decisions, and mental health.
+I also want to highlight the disparities among different demographics (age, race, gender) in the level of impact of these factors from student loan debt.

 Although I want to inspire financial literacy and/or counseling to become better at money management and income-driven repayment plans for students, another audience that I would like to target are employers and to inspire them to provide loan repayment benefits, “tie payments to retirement plans”, and even offering education reimbursement to encourage individuals to pursue higher education.<sup>7</sup> Another audience I would like to target are colleges and universities.
 I want to inspire them to reduce the cost of attendance, provide more financial aid (especially for those from lower socioeconomic backgrounds), and offer financial counseling during school years.